pqabelian/abec/docs/Abec User Manual.md

 00000000005a38589d86427698e3ec735335b368899ed6e0239c4285bbc4e370f4ea4e6d2ac1f1555b53f8df7c30e13d4bccc3b6d56763ec279620d9f131fb68089cb8ef18885950f84e56bf78d1780a5cac57d0888dabd669f86f85e7055afabae6a332fa000b3c6ee6a09751ce41ad7de4e...
 ```

-The **public passphrase** would be used when launching abewallet, and the **private passphrase** would be used to unlock the wallet (to spend money etc.).
-Notice that both public passphrase and private passphrase are required.
+The **public passphrase** would be used when launching abewallet,
+and the **private passphrase** would be used to unlock the wallet (to spend money).
+Both public passphrase and private passphrase are required and should be different.
+Please keep both passphrases safe.

-Keep the **crypto version** and  **mnemonic list** in a safe place, it can be used to recover the wallet.
+Keep the **crypto version** and  **mnemonic list** in a safe place,
+it can be used to recover the wallet in the future in case you lose your wallet or want to move your wallet to another computer.

 The **initial address** can be used as mining address or payment address later.

 ## 3. Launch Abec

-You should run Abec first to generate a configuration file.
+To start running a full node, we need to run abec first to generate a configuration file.

 ```shell
 # Macos and Linux